 The latest version of the language is 0.5.4.
 It's still a beta, but in terms of functionalities and performance it's already complete, in the sense that everything that was planned for the 1.0 release has now been implemented.
 Basically, version 0.5.4 is version 1.0, only with more bugs.

 More in detail, the functional subset of the language seems now pretty solid.
-It has been used to write several non-trivial applications, the largest of which is the Cell compiler itself, and no major bugs have been found in almost two years now.
+It has been used to write several non-trivial applications, the largest of which is the Cell compiler itself, and no major bugs have been found in more than two years now.

-The first priority after 0.7 will be the implementation of at least the simplest versions of the network architecture.
+One of the first priorities after 0.6 will be the implementation of at least the simplest versions of the network architecture.

 There's also a long list of things to do for reactive automata.
 You can read about them here.

 After 1.0 is released, development will focus again on relational automata, and the most important new features will be Datalog-like inference rules with memoization, and more powerful update models.
 The current update model has clear limitations, but it has a couple of important properties: state transitions are atomic (that is, only the states before and after the transition can be observed, and all intermediate ones are just an implementation detail that is hidden from the developer) and it is amenable to a parallel implementation.
 The new models will preserve these properties, while adding more flexibility and modularity.